Nidecker: History

 Nidecker was started by Swiss entrepreneur Henri Nidecker in 1887.
 The company began as an agricultural equipment maker for Swiss farmers on the shores of Lake Geneva.
 Henri I was trained as carpenter and became a specialist in the "art of bending wood" after purchasing the first electric motor in the region built for this purpose.

-It wasn't until 1912 however, that Nidecker began producing skis after Henri I's son, Henri II built produced their first pairs from ash.
-By the 1940s Nidecker was well established in the production of skis and in 1946 Henri III created the world's first composite wood skis combing ash and hickory.
+It wasn't until 1912 however, that Nidecker began producing skis after Henri I's son, Henri II produced their first pairs from ash.
+By the 1940s Nidecker was well established in the production of skis and in 1946 Henri III created the world's first composite wood skis combining ash and hickory.

 Nidecker continued producing skis and in 1962 became one of the first companies to manufacture skis built with metal and fiberglass.
 In 1977, under the leadership of Henri IV, Nidecker won a gold medal at the 6th International Ski Show in Geneva for their new ski skin system called the Varai-Clix.